content-left-bg.png

 Before the activity, all adult supervisors:

-• must be familiar with the contents of the CARA record
+• must be familiar with the contents of the CARA record, including the emergency and supervision plans.

 • must assess weather conditions and obtain accurate information on tides, depths, currents and other expected water conditions (e.g. wind direction, wave and swell heights) prior to undertaking the activity, inspecting the intended location in order to identify variable risks, hazards and potential dangers.
-Consult Enclosed and Coastal Waters Paddle-craft Good Practice Guide (PDF, 715KB) 7.4.2 Recommended water and weather conditions.
+Consult enclosed and coastal waters paddle-craft—good practice guide (PDF, 715KB)—7.4.2 Recommended water and weather conditions.
 Cease the activity if conditions become unfavourable or visibility is poor.

 During the activity, all adult supervisors: